Short course Sexual and Reproductive Health in Humanitarian Crises

 Deposit: (upon acceptance of admission): CHF 200.-

-There are no available scholarship for this programme.
+There is no available scholarship for this programme.

-- Provide them with skills to coordinate the implementation of a minimum set of sexual and reproductive health interventions at the onset of an emergency and as an integral part of health assistance programmes
+The overall objective of the course is to allow mid-level or senior managers to develop an understanding of sexual and reproductive health issues in emergencies and to provide them with skills to coordinate the implementation of a minimum set of sexual and reproductive health interventions at the onset of an emergency and as an integral part of health assistance programmes.

 - Communication and Advocacy